 Since then, Ives has been busy, to say the least.
 Just days after the 2017 Met Gala, Rihanna was pictured wearing one of the designer’s now famous T-shirt dresses and he has since sold capsule collections at major retailers, including Liberty and Browns.
 Ives spent the last year enjoying a “hiatus”, during which he worked on his own collection and various freelance projects (including a secret one he can’t talk about yet).
-Clearly, an exciting future lies ahead for Ives, who is set to graduate with a bachelor of arts degree from CSM next year.
+Ives is set to graduate with a bachelor of arts degree from CSM next year.

 But will anything ever exceed the prestige of having your designs at the Met Gala?
-“Doing the Met Gala was good practice for me because I realised when you have a high that is like that, it sets the bar for what I do next.
-At first I was like, ‘well, what now?’ because this is something designers do with 10-15 years of experience, not when they’re just starting out.
+“It was good practice for me because I realised when you have a high that is like that, it sets the bar for what I do next.
+At first I was like, ‘well, what now?’ because this is something designers do with decades of experience, not when they’re just starting out.

 I had been awake for six weeks straight, living off double-shot espresso

 “But I’ve since realised I don’t have to top it.
 I can appreciate that it was a really unique experience and leave it at that.
 You don’t have everything at once.”

 This year’s Met Gala takes place on Monday 6 May, follow The Independent’s coverage here.